Bias Education Support Team (BEST)

 What is BEST?

-Seton Hall University’s Bias Education Support Team (BEST) is a cross-campus team of administrators, faculty, and students to whom members of the University community can report instances of bias.
+Seton Hall University’s Bias Education Support Team (BEST) is a cross-campus team comprised of the Division of Student Services and the Office of EEO & Title IX Compliance for the University community to report instances of bias.
 BEST will provide support-related resources to campus community members who have experienced, witnessed, and/or are aware of a bias incident; act as intermediaries; and design programs, events, education, and outreach initiatives to aid in the prevention and elimination of bias incidents on our campuses.

 What is a Bias Incident?